theozsnowman/osCommerce-WDW-PV7.0-Pimp-Version-Responsiv/README.md

 - Modular Category Page (Template modified to dropdown)
 - Modular Sub Category Page (Template modified to dropdown)
 - Modular Index Page (Template modified to dropdown)
-- Show value in % on a Special product on every content<br />
+- Show value in % on a Special product on every content
+- Overlay Images Sales (Turn on/off in the Admin)
+- Overlay Images New (Turn on/offin the Admin)
 - New images path, same like osCommerce 3.0 /images/categories/, /images/manufacturers/, /images/originals/, /images/product_thumbnails/, /images/products/, /images/temporary/.
 Code changes for functionality with this Version.
 Based on Protected Images for osC 2.3.4 (adapted by WDW for this version)

 Extensions included